-GoSS and oil producing states.
+- 135. The CPA and the INC provide for equitable sharing of oil revenue among oil producing states.
+Under the terms of the agreement, at least 2% of net oil revenue is allocated to the state or region in which oil is produced.
+Remaining revenues from oil produced in the South are divided equally between GNU and GOSS, while those from oil produced in the North accrue exclusively to the GNU.
+Transfers of oil revenue to the Southern Sudan and States level have taken place since 2005. - 136.
+On 6 August 2008, in a meeting with the Assessment and Evaluation Commission (AEC) Wealth-Sharing Group, members of the Joint (GNU/GoSS) Committee for Monitoring, Calculating and Sharing of Oil Revenue provided an update on the current state of transfers to GoSS and oil producing states.
 The Committee informed that the cumulative total arrears due to GoSS from 2005, 2006 and 2007 now stands at US\$55.86 million.
 However, there are no arrears due to GoSS for the first half of 2008, and the total amount received by GoSS so far exceeded US\$1 billion.
 GoSS representative raised the issue of the Oil Revenue Stabilization Account (ORSA), where the differences (surplus) between the budgeted and actual oil revenues are kept and which is currently held in the Central Bank of Sudan.
-Since the banking system in the North is governed by Sharia law which forbids interest payments, GoSS would like the ORSA funds to be split between the GNU and GoSS so that it may collect interests (08/08)

-- 120. According to a report on Sudan Oil Sector for the year 2008 released by the GoSS Ministry of Finance and Economic Planning, Sudan's total oil revenue for 2008 was \$6,566.04 million, of which the GNU share was \$3,677.74 million.
+Since the banking system in the North is governed by Sharia law which forbids interest payments, GoSS would like the ORSA funds to be split between the GNU and GoSS so that it may collect interests (08/08) - 137.
+According to a report on Sudan Oil Sector for the year 2008 released by the GoSS Ministry of Finance and Economic Planning, Sudan's total oil revenue for 2008 was \$6,566.04 million, of which the GNU share was \$3,677.74 million.
 In a separate report, the Ministry of Finance & National Economy indicated that the total oil revenue for GoSS for 2008 was \$2,888.20 million.
-According to the same report, by end of December 2008, oil revenue arrears in favour of GoSS stood at \$265.66 million.(02/09) - 121.
+According to the same report, by end of December 2008, oil revenue arrears in favour of GoSS stood at \$265.66 million.
+(02/09) - 138.
 According to a half-yearly report by the Petroleum Unit of the GoSS Ministry of Finance and Economic Planning, Sudan's total oil revenues for the period January-June 2009 were \$787.01 million.
 It reports further that the shares of the GNU and GoSS stood at \$422.15 million and \$364.86 million, respectively.
 Meanwhile, the GNU paid back to GoSS approximately \$52 million that it had deducted unilaterally as GoSS contribution to national elections.
 (08/09)